thishandp7/Connect-Four/README.md

   - Minimax algorithm was used to determine the next move made by the AI.

 ### Static Evaluation function:
 The static evaluation function of this game is implemented by assigning scores to each cell on the board.
-Those scores are based on how many four disks can be formed form that particular cell in all eight directions.
+Those scores are based on how many four disks can be formed from that particular cell in all eight directions.
 The representations of the scores on the boards are shown as below.

 | `3` | `4`  | `5`  | `7`  | `5`  | `4`  | `3`  |
 | - | - | - | - | - | - | - |